Ange René Armand, baron de Mackau

 Ange René Armand, Baron de Mackau (17 February 1788 – 13 May 1855) was a French naval officer and politician.
 In 1825, he led 14 brigs of war to Haiti in one of the earliest instances of gunboat diplomacy, forcing the recently emancipated people of Haiti to pay 150 million francs to their former enslavers.
 The Mackau Law that he later instigated as Minister of the Navy and of Colonies paved the way for the abolition of slavery.

-Biography
+Life

 Early history

 Descendant of an ancient family of Ireland who followed King James II to France and grandson of the deputy governess of the sisters of Louis XVI, Ange de Mackau was raised in the same institution as Jérôme Bonaparte, Napoleon's youngest brother, and entered the navy as a novice at 17.

 During the Napoleonic Era

 On the orders of Prince Jérôme, he embarked on the ship-of-the-line Vétéran.
 Upon his return from its campaign in the Atlantic and the Caribbean in 1808, his conduct and excellent exam scores earned him the rank of Aspirant, 1st class.
 He was then called to command a station of the French coast guard, where he acquitted himself honorably in engagements with a British cruiser.

 He subsequently made a long cruise on the frigate Hortense, commanded by Captain Baudin.
 When Baudin was promoted to contre-amiral, he attached Ange de Mackau as his deputy-adjunct in the Mediterranean squadron and kept him nearby until 1810.

 At that time, Mackau went as first lieutenant on the brig Abeille.
 On 26 May 1811, returning from a mission to Corsica, Abeille encountered HMS Alacrity off Bastia and attacked the larger brig without hesitation.
 After having seen all its officers lost in combat, fifteen crewmen killed, and twenty others wounded, Alacrity surrendered and was dragged in triumph to Bastia.
 For this success, Mackau was promoted to ship-of-the-line lieutenant, made a knight of the Legion of Honor, and granted command of the captured ship.

 After several other battles and the capture of several merchant vessels, Mackau was named in 1812 as a frigate captain at age 24.
 He received command of the French squadron charged with protecting the Tuscan coast, where in December he participated in the defense of Livorno.
 The next year, he returned to Toulon with every ship-of-the-line in his squadron unharmed and a great quantity of supplies drawn from Livorno and Genoa.